cisco/mercury/README.md

 ```
 systemctl status mercury
 ```
 and the output should contain 'active (running)'.
-To view the log (stderr) output from the mercury unit, run
+To view the log output (mostly stderr) from the mercury unit, run
 ```
 sudo journalctl -u mercury
 ```